 Alright the next one is the last page that I will share as the remaining two had been portfolio related.

-Here all quality breakouts have been tracked manually.
-The red bars are failed breakouts if I recall it correctly.
+Here I tracked all quality (based on IBDs metrics) breakouts by hand.
+The red bars represent failed breakouts if I recall it correctly.
 I tried to judge the quality of accumulation days by checking how many stocks with great fundamentals actually made fresh 52-week highs that day.
-And I also tracked the blocktrades as printed in eIBD, because …why not.
+And I also tracked the block trades as printed in eIBD, because… …why not!

-Again, the reason why I show you all this is so that you guys truly understand that trying to beat the markets with information does not work!
+Again, the reason why I show you all this is so that you guys truly understand that trying to beat the markets by collecting and analyzing vast amounts of data does not work!
 I any case, it didn’t work for me!

-I believe that a trading routine must be slim and effortless first and foremost.
-All the effort I put into the mess above did not translate to an increased trading performance, actually the opposite was the case.
-And I was trying hard for multiple years until I finally acknowledged my fault.
-Whenever my trading suffered I came up with some more data because I blamed a lack of data for all my shortcomings early on.
-In hindsight it is clear that I was simply overloaded with information and my brain had no idea how to prioritize the input.
-I increased the entropy of information until I was simply confused 24/7.
-My ego was also quite proud of my excel sheet.
+My decade long experience trading real money taught me that a trading routine must first and foremost be slim and effortless.
+All the effort I put into the mess above did not translate into a better trading performance, quite the contrary.
+And I was trying hard for multiple years until I finally acknowledged my failure.
+Whenever my trading suffered I came up with some more data, because I blamed a lack of data for all my shortcomings early on.
+In hindsight it is clear that I was simply overloaded with information without any idea or experience how to interpret all this.
+Instead of focussing on just a few important pieces of information I basically increased the amount and the entropy of information between my ears until I was confused 24/7.
+My ego was also quite proud of my excel sheet and it had a hard time to admit that it was heading towards a dead end.

 Or to put it in the words of Led Zeppelin:

-Whenever you think about gathering data and checking indicator after indicator remember that I did all that and it truly got me nowhere.
-And I am trained to look at graphed data and drawing robust conclusions from it.
+Whenever you think about gathering more data remember that I did all that and it truly got me nowhere.
+As a graduated engineer with a back round in scientific research I am trained to analyze and correctly interpret data.
+This skill turned out to be a major hidden handicap for me.

 - Relative strength